aekomissarova/my_resume/README.md

-# my_resume
+# My resume

-It is my first html+css project
+It is my first html+css project \

-I've created my resume

-It is available on https://profile-aekomissarova.herokuapp.com
+It is available on https://aekomissarova.net/